-Plug-in Car Grant: Everything you need to knowBack to 'Expert guides'
+Plug-in Car Grant SLASHED to £2.5k and cap REDUCED to £35K: Everything you need to knowBack to 'Expert guides'

 The Plug-in Car Grant has been through a variety of changes since its initial launch in 2011.
 By providing a discount on the price of an electric vehicle, it has slowly helped motorists reduce emissions and take their first step into the future of cleaner driving.

-As more and more electric vehicles have come to market in the nine years since its launch, the grant has undergone various changes, whether that’s adjustments to the amount available or plug-in hybrids no longer being eligible.
+As more and more electric vehicles have come to market in the decades since its launch, the grant has undergone various changes, whether that’s adjustments to the amount available or plug-in hybrids no longer being eligible.

 Which lease cars qualify for the Plug-in Car Grant?